OREMOB/WORELDBuilding/MAIN.md

 - I think we should develop "in-world games" (Gwent from The Witcher 3) that involves using collectible trading cards, dice or other items.
 - Players can play against each other or an AI.
+- Trading cards could be OG-esque (see assets folder)

 **Mob Legends**